ELVN Messenger Founder Alex Reinhardt To Launch an IEO at Coinsbit | Devdiscourse

-HONG KONG, Sept.
-19, 2019 /PRNewswire/ -- The average user spends almost seven hours a day online, with messengers and social media accounting for much of this time.
+The average user spends almost seven hours a day online, with messengers and social media accounting for much of this time.
 Yet, despite their popularity, social apps are widely seen as the source of numerous problems, from cyberbullying to the spread of extremism.
-The new blockchain startup ELVN, which will hold its third IEO round on Coinsbit on September 25, 2019, sets out to restore trust in messengers.
+The new blockchain startup "nofollow" >ELVN, which will hold its third IEO round on "nofollow" >Coinsbit on September 25, 2019, sets out to restore trust in messengers.

 Social media and messengers are among the most maligned phenomena of the decade.
 Research points to the alarming role that platforms like Facebook, YouTube, and Twitter play in the propaganda of terrorism, the rise in the teenage suicide rate, and the spread of depression and anxiety.